kilianpaquier/semantic-release-backmerge/README.md

 ### Templating

-Configuration `commit` is templated with `lodash` during backmerge.
+Configuration `commit` and `title` are templated with `lodash` during backmerge or pull request creation.
 The following data are available:

 | name        | type   | description                                                                                     |
 | ----------- | ------ | ----------------------------------------------------------------------------------------------- |